AntoineCharbonnier/training/README.md

-# Training project - fisrt project with GSAP
+# Training project

-The goal : pratice GSAP library with perfect integration with video background
+The goal : pratice GSAP library with perfect integration with video background resizable

 ## INSTALL